hantsy/angularjs-springmvc-sample-boot/gulp/BUILD.md

         npm install
         bower install

 2. Run the backend API server with `spring-boot` command.
+The parameter `-Dstatic-resources` will copy the static resources and package into the jar archive.

         spring-boot:run -Dstatic-resources